Graeme Souness: Liverpool

-1992–93 was an even more frustrating season for Souness.
-Just after the start of the season, he sold Dean Saunders to Aston Villa.
-While Saunders was a key player in Villa's near-successful title challenge, his successor Paul Stewart proved to be a huge disappointment, scoring just one league goal from 32 appearances over the next two seasons, struggling with injuries as well as inconsistent form.
-Top scorer Ian Rush was having a difficult time scoring goals, and Liverpool spent much of the season in the bottom half of the table.
-They entered March still only in 15th place, but an excellent final quarter of the season, in which Rush scored 11 Premier League goals, saw them finish sixth.
+The following 1992–93 season was an even more frustrating one for Souness.
+In July 1992 he sold another key member of the title-winning sides Ray Houghton to Aston Villa, and just after the start of the season he sold Saunders, also to Villa, with the feeling he was incompatible with Ian Rush in attack.
+While Houghton, Staunton and Saunders all shone under Ron Atkinson at Villa and became key players in their near-successful title challenge, Saunders successor at Anfield Paul Stewart proved to be a huge disappointment, scoring just one league goal from 32 appearances over the next two seasons, struggling with injuries as well as inconsistent form.
+Top scorer Rush was having a difficult time scoring goals, and Liverpool spent much of the season in the bottom half of the table.
+They entered March still only in 15th place, but an excellent final quarter of the season, in which Rush scored 11 Premier League goals, including two in the final game, a 6–2 win over Tottenham at Anfield, saw the club finish sixth.
 This time there was no success in any of the cup competitions, meaning that there would be no European competition for Liverpool in the 1993–94 season.
 Aside from the six seasons when Liverpool were banned from European competitions, this was the first time since 1963 that Liverpool had failed to qualify for Europe.
+Two board meetings took place at the climax of the season over Souness's position, with the club's former star winger Steve Heighway touted as his successor, but ultimately he was backed by the chairman David Moores.

 The pressure on Souness continued to mount throughout 1993, but he made another attempt at revitalising Liverpool by signing defender Julian Dicks and striker Nigel Clough for the 1993–94 season.
 The season began well, but the disappointing results quickly returned.
-Souness finally resigned as Liverpool manager at the end of January 1994 when Liverpool had suffered a shock FA Cup exit at the hands of Bristol City.
+In early January 1994 the club came from 3–0 down against Manchester United to draw 3–3 at Anfield, in what was the fixture's last game in front of the standing Kop.
+Souness finally resigned as Liverpool manager at the end of the month when Liverpool suffered a shock FA Cup exit at the hands of Bristol City at Anfield.
 He was succeeded by long-serving coach Roy Evans.

+It soon became apparent that some of the central facets of a successful manager, things like effective man-management skills and tactical expertise, were missing from the Souness armoury.